zinwalin/WatchTube/README.md

 # Demonstrations
 ![](./demo/1.gif)
-> Note that this demonstration is of the simulator.
+> Note that this is a demonstration of the simulator.
 The video playback controls were odd and the videos look long to load.
 This is not a problem on real devices.

 More demonstrations coming soon!